The AIR³ XCT add-on enhances the functionality of XCTrack.

 To communicate with Zello, you need to have defined the channel or the person you want to talk to.
 Set it as default to automatically load Zello with this conversation and not forget to start the communication channel you want to talk to.

-Once Zello is setup, go to settings and click on Zello configuration button.
+Once Zello has been set up, go to Settings and click on the Zello Configuration button.

 If you want to be able to use Zello through a BT button in addition or instead of a widget, in XCTrack Preferences/Key bindings, select Launch android intent.
 Click on the physical button you want to use.